awsdocs/aws-encryption-sdk-docs/doc_source/introduction.md

 + **Python**: See [AWS Encryption SDK for Python](python.md), the AWS Encryption SDK [Python documentation](https://aws-encryption-sdk-python.readthedocs.io/en/latest/), and the [aws\-encryption\-sdk\-python](https://github.com/aws/aws-encryption-sdk-python/) repository on GitHub\.
 + **JavaScript**: See [AWS Encryption SDK for JavaScript](javascript.md) and the [aws\-encryption\-sdk\-javascript](https://github.com/aws/aws-encryption-sdk-javascript/) repository on GitHub\.

+## Sending feedback<a name="report-issues"></a>

+We welcome your feedback\!
+If you have a question or comment, or an issue to report, please use the following resources\.
++ If you discover a potential security vulnerability in the AWS Encryption SDK, please [notify AWS security](https://aws.amazon.com/security/vulnerability-reporting/)\.
+Do not create a public GitHub issue\.
++ To provide feedback on the AWS Encryption SDK, file an issue in the GitHub repository for the programming language you are using\.
-If you have questions or comments about this guide, let us know\!
-Choose the feedback link in the lower\-right corner of the page or the GitHub link in the upper\-right corner of the page\.
-You can also file an issue in the [aws\-encryption\-sdk\-docs](https://github.com/awsdocs/aws-encryption-sdk-docs/) GitHub repository for this guide\.
++ To provide feedback on this documentation, use the **Feedback** link on this page\.
+You can also file an issue or contribute to [aws\-encryption\-sdk\-docs](https://github.com/awsdocs/aws-encryption-sdk-docs), the open\-source repository for this documentation on GitHub\.

-The AWS Encryption SDK is provided free of charge under the Apache license\.